 Menopause is when women are no longer able to conceive.
 It is when the ovaries stop producing estrogen, which is the hormone necessary for reproduction.
 The classic indicator of knowing you’re in menopause is when your periods haven’t happened for more than 12 months.

 Menopause usually occurs between the ages of 45 and 55, the average of which is 51 according to the National Institute on Aging.
 But it can also occur as early as early 40s or late 30s.
-It is then referred as early menopause.

 Damage to the ovaries or estrogen levels stopping are signs of early menopause.
 These are brought about by either an oophorectomy (removal of the ovaries) or chemotherapy for cancer.
 In that case, your doctor will help you prepare for this phase.